microchip-pic-avr-examples/pic16f13145-7-segment-decoder-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # 7-Segment Display Decoder — Use Cases for CLB Using the PIC16F13145 Microcontroller with MCC Melody

-This repository provides two MPLAB® X projects for interfacing the Configurable Logic Block (CLB) and I/O Ports peripherals with an 7-segment display to show hexadecimal numbers:
+This repository provides two MPLAB® X projects for interfacing the Configurable Logic Block (CLB) and I/O Ports peripherals with a 7-segment display to show hexadecimal numbers:

 - [7-Segment Display Decoder with LUTs](pic16f13145-7-segment-decoder-luts-mplab-mcc.X)
 - [7-Segment Display Decoder with Logic Gates](pic16f13145-7-segment-decoder-gates-mplab-mcc.X)